podcastmatt0285/Termux-Audio-Extractor-/README.md

 Termux Audio Extractor

-A collection of Termux scripts for extracting and managing audio and video content from YouTube playlists efficiently.
+A collection of powerful Termux scripts for downloading and managing audio and video content from YouTube.
+The scripts provide efficient tools for extracting media, compressing files, and keeping everything organized.

+---

 Features

-Audio Extraction: Download audio from YouTube playlists in MP3 format.
+Audio Extraction: Download audio in MP3 format from YouTube playlists.

-Video Download: Download entire videos from YouTube.
+Video Download: Fetch entire videos from YouTube.

-Automatic Updates: Keep your scripts and dependencies up-to-date.
+Auto-Updating: Keep scripts and required dependencies up-to-date.

-File Management: Organize downloaded files into directories and optionally compress them into ZIP files.
+File Compression: Zip downloaded media files for easy sharing.

-Logs: Track successes and failures through detailed logs.
+Organized Logs: Track successes and failures with detailed logs.

-Files and Scripts
+Automated Cleanup: Remove old logs and temporary files to save space.

+---

+Files in the Repository

-1. Extractor.sh
+Extractor.sh

 Main script for downloading audio files from YouTube playlists.

-Converts videos into MP3 format and organizes them into directories.
+Features include:

+MP3 extraction with metadata.

+Directory-based file organization.

-Includes optional ZIP compression and automated cleanup.
+Optional ZIP compression and automated cleanup.

-2. updaterX.sh
+updaterX.sh

-Keeps the scripts and required dependencies updated.
+Handles updates for scripts and dependencies.

-Checks for new versions of packages and installs them as needed.
+Ensures required packages and tools are up-to-date.

-3. vidX.sh
+vidX.sh

-Downloads full videos from YouTube playlists.
+Script for downloading full video files from YouTube playlists.

-Organizes videos into directories.
+Saves videos in organized directories for easy access.

-4. zipX.sh
+zipX.sh

-Compresses downloaded audio or video files into a ZIP archive.
+Compresses downloaded files into a ZIP archive.

-Cleans up original files after successful zipping.
+Cleans up original files after successful zipping to save space.

+---

 Prerequisites

-Termux app installed on your Android device.
+Termux: Installed on your Android device.

-Storage permissions enabled for Termux.
+Permissions: Storage permissions enabled for Termux.

-An active internet connection.
+Internet Connection: Required for downloading media and dependencies.

+---

 Installation